 How to Apply for the Scholarship

-Eligible applicants for the scholarship need to submit a 400 to 600-word essay about how military service affected them or their families.
-To qualify for the scholarship, applicants must be a veteran of the armed forces or a dependent of a service member that is currently attending or will be attending a university or college in Hawaii during the 2022-2023 school year.
-All qualifying essay submissions must be submitted by October 1st, 2022.
-The four recipients chosen to receive this year’s Veterans of Hawaii Scholarship will be announced on October 31st, 2022.
-To apply for the 2022 scholarship, visit the Veterans of Hawaii Scholarship page on bold.org here.
+To begin with, eligible applicants for the scholarship must submit a 400 to 600-word essay describing how military service affected them or their families.
+Furthermore, to qualify for the scholarship, applicants must be a veteran of the armed forces or a dependent of a service member.
+They should be attending or planning to attend a university or college in Hawaii during the 2022-2023 school year.

 About the Scholarship Sponsor

-Elias Halvorson created the Veterans of Hawaii Scholarship to help military veterans and their families achieve success in pursuing higher education.
-He understands the challenges that many families face, such as deployments, relocating to new duty stations, and re-adjusting to civilian life after the military.
+Elias Halvorson created the Veterans of Hawaii Scholarship to help military veterans and their families succeed in pursuing higher education.
+He understands many families’ challenges, such as deployments, relocating to new duty stations, and re-adjusting to civilian life after the military.
 Adjusting to civilian life presents its own set of issues like unemployment or homelessness.
-This transition to civilian life can oftentimes be alleviated by pursuing higher education.
-However, the cost associated with achieving higher education may create barriers for men and women who have served from obtaining a post-secondary education.
-Elias believes that it is worthwhile to increase the accessibility of college for veterans of the armed forces and their families.
-He is thrilled to have the opportunity to give back to fellow service members, veterans, and their families.
-In addition, he hopes that the scholarship will continue to grow in the years to come, and is but a small token of thanks to those who have given so much.
+This transition to civilian life can frequently be alleviated by pursuing higher education.